Reinventing the Travel Retail Experience With Data & Digitization

 Ottonomy-RobotAs more passengers travel through self-connecting flights, these services can cater to busy travelers who want to skip the airport lines and catch their connections on time.
 Mobile ordering services also offer an avenue for bringing retail experiences to a typically retail-averse traveler group: the travelers who go straight to their departure gate after security instead of browsing through the airport shops.
 However, services apps that offer boarding gate delivery services, either by person or by autonomous delivery “Ottobots”, can connect retailers with customers who would typically avoid in-person purchasing.

-To find success in the new digital ecosystem, airport retail and travel retail must expand beyond brick-and-mortar real estate and focus on customer experience.
+Today’s consumers want customer experiences that are personal and consistent across both physical and digital channels.
+In response, more airports and airlines are utilizing data, automation, self-service, and mobile technologies to enhance the efficiency and customization of their offerings.
+When airlines and airport shops offer more opportunities for digital engagement (and customer data collection), they offer better service and attract customers.
+To find success in the new digital ecosystem, airlines, airports, any retail brand operating in the travel industry, must expand beyond brick-and-mortar real estate and focus on customer experience.
 By embracing more digital options and diversifying their scope, the early adopters of digital-focused travel retail are giving customers what they want, where and when they want it.

 Recommended: